appscode/blog/content/post/openshift-mongodb/index.md

 local-path   rancher.io/local-path   Delete          WaitForFirstConsumer   false
 ```

-Here, you can see that I hace a storageclass named `local-path`.
-If you dont have a storage class you can run the following command:
+Here, you can see that I have a storageclass named `local-path`.
+If you do not have a storage class you can run the following command:

 ```bash
 $ oc apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml